 So, from a mom who's been there, here's the one and only hack you really need to make your trip to Disney World as unforgettable as you hope it'll be: focus on booking three things — lodging, dining, and FastPass+ — as early as the park will allow; then let the rest go.
 As my mom reminded me before my daughter's first trip to Disney, "If you go on three rides, it will still be the best day of her life."
 I agree, but getting on the rides she wanted, plus having a place to eat and sleep is kind of important, too.

 Here's the bare minimum of what you need to stress about to make your trip as magical as possible.
 Focus on these three things, and you're golden.

 You can reserve dining at all the Disney table-service restaurants up to 180 days in advance, which is a big win when it comes to planning your travels.
-The most popular restaurants — the Magic Kingdom's Cinderella's Royal Table and Be Our Guest (the only restaurant that serves alcohol in the park), and all character dining experiences in Epcot, Hollywood Studios, and Animal Kingdom — will book up quickly during high-traffic times, so book as soon as possible.
+The most popular restaurants — the Magic Kingdom's Cinderella's Royal Table and Be Our Guest, and all character dining experiences in Epcot, Hollywood Studios, and Animal Kingdom — will book up quickly during high-traffic times, so book as soon as possible.
 Some restaurants will require that you pay for your meal when you reserve, but if you have to cancel later, they'll give you a refund.

 Your FastPass+ is your get-out-of-line free card for each park, so use them wisely.
 Each member of your group can book up to three Fastpass+ credits for each day, so you'll want to get the most out of them.
 Do some research into what rides and attractions are can't-misses for your group, prioritizing Fastpass+ for those with the longest lines.
 Then, try to book them as early as you can (30 days in advance, or 60 days for those staying at a resort hotel).
 The most popular rides and character meetings book up quickly, so mark your calendar.